 We use firm-level survey data from the ECB's Survey of Access to Finance in Europe (SAFE), which is a twice yearly survey of euro area SMEs.
 We use data from seven waves of the survey, starting in 2010 and ending in the April-September 2013 wave.
-The survey was initially launched in 2009 but some changes were made to both the questions and the coverage that resulted in the subsequent waves of data not being entirely comparable with that collected in the first year.
-For that reason, our analysis begins in 2010.
 The aim of the survey is to provide information on the financing needs of SMEs, their experience in attempting to access finance, and information on their perceptions of current economic and financial conditions.
 The survey also asks firms about changes in their turnover, employment, ownership type, age and sector of activity.
-Although the time coverage is relatively short, the cross-country variation (particularly given the differences in the impact of the financial crisis) provides a broad picture of different finance structures that merit examination.